kinnara-digital-studio/kecak-workflow/docs/buildingAplication_HashVariabel.md

 to return the value of some useful runtime varibale from kecak components.

 ### Nested Hash Variable
-A Hash varible can be used another Hash Variable to form a Nested Hash Variable The syntax for the inner Hash Variable is wrapped by a pair of {curly bracket}.
+A Hash Variable can be used another Hash Variable to form a Nested Hash Variable The syntax for the inner Hash Variable is wrapped by a pair of (curly bracket).

 ```html
 syntax/Format